 You can buy Calcium Carbonate Powder at the health food store, Amazon, and at beer making supply stores.
 It is inexpensive and one 12 oz. bottle will make around 2 quarts of paint or more.

-Since craft paints come in a wide variety of colors, using it is even a more affordable way to make chalk paint in any color you can imagine.
+Craft paints come in a wide variety of colors, using it is even a more affordable way to make chalk paint in any color you can imagine.
+You can buy 2 oz bottles of craft paint at craft stores, Target and Walmart.